Posted Date: Jul 3, 2008

 Brain tumors can occur in both children and adults; however, treatment for children may be different than treatment for adults.
 See the following PDQ® treatment summaries for more information:

-These and other symptoms may be caused by an astrocytoma.
+The following symptoms and others may be caused by a supratentorial primitive neuroectodermal tumor or a pineoblastoma.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+A doctor should be consulted if any of these problems occur: